Review Sheet -- Test 1 (Week 5) Biology 1224 -- Entomology; James Adams

 to termites).
 A few species parthenogenetic.
 First instar non-feeding, molts quickly.

-in some part of the world.
+human buildings in some part of the world.

 Families likely to be encountered in GA: